 Mum and Dad love Self-Managed Superannuation Funds (SMSFs).
 There are over 500k SMSFs in Australia.
-The average balance is $1M.
+We act for 4,600 accountants, lawyers and financial planners their average balance for their client’s SMSFs is about $1M.

-One in three marriages end in divorce.
+One in three marriages ends in divorce.
 In a divorce, the once advantageous SMSF becomes a legal nightmare.
 Complex superannuation rules add to the trauma.
-Your SMSF is a battleground where the victors are the family and taxation lawyers.
+Your SMSF is a battleground where the victors are the family and taxation lawyers, accountants and financial planners.

 How to split your SMSF